-Applications have now closed for Semester 1, 2019
+Applications are now open for Semester 1, 2021.

 Offered for the first time in Semester 1, 2018 the Rod Stringer Tourism Scholarship aims to support students who are interested in pursuing a career in the tourism industry.

 The Scholarship provides financial assistance to offset the costs associated with tertiary study that can have a significant impact on a student’s ability to further their education.
 In some instances, students may not get the chance to go to university without financial help.

 Rod Stringer has extensive domestic and international experience and influence in the tourism industry.
 Rod is the Sunshine Coast representative and spokesperson for a niche tourism industry organisation and past board member of Tourism Noosa.
 He owned and managed high end beach front accommodation at Peregian Beach for over 15 years and helped put Noosa "on the map" as a destination for key tourism markets.

 Each Scholarship is valued at $5,000 over two years and will support students in their second and third year of the Bachelor of Business (Tourism, Leisure and Event Management) Program.
 One scholarship will be made available each year and will be paid to the recipient as a lump sum of $1,250 in each Semester, after enrolment has been confirmed three weeks after Census Date in the relevant Semester.

 Please Note: This scholarship or bursary is offered on a yearly basis through funds provided by an external donor.
 If funding is not available in any given year, the scholarship or bursary will not be awarded.

 - enrolled full-time in the Bachelor of Business (Tourism, Leisure and Event Management) program at any USC campus

 - commencing second year having successfully completed at least 8 courses (96 units) towards the Bachelor of Business (Tourism, Leisure and Management) program